lgtm-migrator/ui-refresh-test/docs/adrs/0004-RTK-Query.md

 - `+` Plays well with redux and react hooks
 - `+` comes with query caching and a "tag-based" cache invalidation setup
-- `+` adds middleware which autmatically refetches in-use queries which become invalid
+- `+` adds middleware which automatically refetches in-use queries which become invalid
 - `+` well-typed and enforces the creation of request/response types per endpoint